FEATURES

 Designed for compliance-led teams managing multiple frameworks

-Australian asset managers and superannuation funds are among the first financial services sub-sectors to implement structured psychosocial safety infrastructure.
-Psychosocial compliance for asset management and superannuation firms is now an operational reality, not a future consideration.
-The governance gap between firms that can produce evidence of systematic hazard management and firms that are still responding reactively is becoming visible to regulators, auditors, and the market.
-Competitive dynamics in financial services are transparent; when your peers move from reactive compliance to a structured operating system, the gap in your own governance is exposed.
+Asset managers and superannuation funds are among the first financial services sub-sectors to implement structured psychosocial safety infrastructure.
+The governance gap between firms that can produce evidence and firms still responding reactively is visible to regulators, auditors, and the market.
 SafeWork NSW has committed $127.7 million in enforcement funding with 51 additional inspectors.

-ReFresh runs the full psychosocial safety lifecycle as continuous infrastructure: risk intelligence (making hazards visible), safety orchestration (turning identified hazards into tracked, owned responses), and governance evidence (proving the cycle is running).
-Standard onboarding takes approximately four weeks.
-From the first assessment cycle forward, ReFresh produces a time-stamped audit trail that meets the evidentiary standard a regulator or auditor would expect, without adding compliance administration to a team that already manages multiple regulatory frameworks.
+ReFresh runs the full lifecycle as continuous infrastructure: risk intelligence, safety orchestration, and governance evidence.
+Onboarding takes four weeks.
+From the first assessment cycle, the system produces a time-stamped audit trail that meets the evidentiary standard a regulator would expect.

 Four-week onboarding from configuration to first assessment